 Images credit: Industrial Ethernet Book

-Now for other applications, we may need to connect a computer direct to another computer or a host-to-host connection.
+Now for other applications, we may need to connect a computer directly to another computer or a host-to-host connection.
 As an example, we need to copy data from one computer to another, but the two computers don’t have access to a switch for help with this process.
-These two computers need to use a cross-over cable.
+These two computers need to use a crossover cable.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.